jeffzwang/recipes/seitan.md

 ## Steps

-1. Start boiling water in a pot
+1. Start boiling water in a pot if you plan to simmer or steam the seitan.
+If you are baking, preheat the oven.
+(So far, I have only tried simmering)
 2. Knead all ingredients in a mixing bowl for 5+ minutes.
 (The more you knead the dough, the chewier the seitan will be)
 3. Separate into 2-3 equal chunks.
 4. Add soy sauce to pot and reduce heat to simmer chunks for 45 minutes.
 (When simmering, make sure that the simmer is not too vigorous or else the seitan will not hold its shape as well)